iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 | `RECOVERING` | The worker has been stopped, it is starting back from where it stopped |
 | `WORKER_LOST` | The worker didn't ping the iexec-core scheduler for a while.
 It is considered as out for this _task_ |

-The transitions between those states are as follow:
+The transitions between those states are as follows:

 ```mermaid
 flowchart